 Again, my judgment only considers whether strength training is likely to improve their cycling performance in the short term, without concern for overall health.
 Here we go.

-22-year-old male, history of various team sports throughout high school, 10 hours a week to train.
+22-year-old male with a history of various team sports throughout high school, 10 hours a week to train.

-Snap Judgement: Skip the strength work and pour all your time into the saddle but know your bones and long-term durability might pay a price.
+Snap Judgement: Skip the strength work and pour all your time into the saddle, but know your bones and long-term durability might pay the price.

 48-year-old male, busy professional, 15 hours a week to train.

-Snap Judgment: You’re getting older and have lots of time to train, adding strength training makes sense.
+Snap Judgment: You’re getting older and have lots of training time; adding strength training makes sense.

 22-year-old professional cyclist, 30 hours a week to train.

 Snap Judgment: Your whole life revolves around the bike.
 Adding strength training for health and potential performance improvement is the best call.

 35-year-old female, busy mom, 6 hours a week to train.